-Type of measure: Provision of goods and services Monitoring and oversight entity: MoESTD Output indicator: Number of researchers trained Baseline: 0 (2020) Target: 50 (2021)
+Type of measure: Provision of goods and services Monitoring and oversight entity: MoESTD

+Output indicator: Number of researchers trained

 Policy Measure 3.2: Introduction of entrepreneurial skills training in 4S fields into university curricula.

 This measure will be implemented by means of open calls launched by the MoESTD for award of grants to universities for development of courses in entrepreneurship and related fields.
 It will also include involving practitioners/business people in teaching as visiting lecturers.

-Type of measure: Incentive Monitoring and oversight entity: MoESTD Output indicator: Number of faculties/academies introducing entrepreneurship courses Baseline: 0 (2020) Target: To be determined in 2020
+Output indicator: Number of faculties/academies introducing entrepreneurship courses

+Target: To be determined in 2020